waggle-sensor/plugin-motion-detector/README.md

 * Naive Exponential Moving Average Tracker

 ## Developer Notes
-This plugin is still in development, and there are several features that are not yet implemented and/or may be removed.
+This plugin is still in development, and there are several features that xould be added in the future.

 Future changes may include: